openeuler-mirror/openEuler-portal/app/en/other/privacy/index.md

 **b) Sharing your personal data as necessary for protecting national security, public security, and your and other individuals' crucial legitimate rights and interests**.

-**c) Affiliates**.
-We may share your personal data with our affiliates, for the purposes of transaction support, service support, or security support.
+**c) Operational entities**.
+We may share your personal data with our operational entities, for the purposes of service support or security support.

 **d) Partners**.
 We may share your personal data with our partners.
 However, we will share your personal data only for legitimate, justified, necessary, specified, and explicit purposes, and share only the personal data necessary for providing our services.